edjones84/gdelt-sentiment/README.md

    npm install -g http-server
    ```

-4. Start the FastAPI server in the /backend directory
+4. Start the FastAPI server in the root of the directory

    ```shell
    uvicorn main:app --reload